 If you are interested in an international position, please discuss this with a Career Development Specialist.
 You must have citizenship or a work visa to work in other countries.
 It can take four to six months to develop a position and process the paperwork.
 Fluency in other languages is often required.
-Before leaving for an international work term, it is important to register with the University of Calgary, Risk Management department (riskmgmt@ucalgary.ca) or (403-210-9502) and the International Student Services office.
+Before leaving for an international work term, it is important to register with the University of Calgary, Risk Management department (riskmgmt@ucalgary.ca or 403-210-9502) and you will need to complete a pre-departure orientation.